RobbertH/secureNotesApp/README.md

 * Cross-platform (available both on Android and iOS)

 ## Status
-So far you can only save notes to shared preferences, no encryption yet.
+So far you can only save notes to files, no encryption yet.
+Also waiting for flutter to update so non-string variables can be passed through the Navigator.